Tutorial to develop a Spyder plugin#

 Now we can use twine to upload the distribution packages we have built.
 First, we will upload them to TestPyPI to make sure everything works:

-To fix the first one, we can follow the instructions in Making a PyPI-friendly README.
-Since we already have a README file, we simply add the following lines to the beginning of our setup.py file:
+To fix the package description, we can follow the instructions in Making a PyPI-friendly README.
+Since we already have a README.md file, we simply add the following lines to the beginning of setup.py:

 from pathlib import Path